 - Receiving quality training based on current national standards

-- Gaining a skill and knowledge in your work’s industry
+- Gaining a skill and knowledge in the industry you are employed in

 - Meeting new people and developing new opportunities

 - Starting on a career path

 - Progressing to the next level in your chosen career

 As an Apprentice you will normally work a minimum of 30 hours with an employer, learning about the job and earning a wage, which will be a minimum of £3.70 an hour.
 20% of your time will be involved in training, both with your employer and training provider.

 Most Employers pay more than the National minimum wage and the average wage is between £150.00 to £180.00 per week.
-On some programmes you will attend College for one day a week over one to three years depending on the vocational area that you want to work.
+On some programmes you will attend College for one day a week over one to three years depending on the vocational area that you work in.